TaskarCenterAtUW/InterpreterMatch/Notes.md

 * Design Document:
     * List technologies to be used
     * Include general tasks with description of how to approach (links to tutorials you plan to use, why you think these components will work together well, etc.)
-    * Icnlude general timeline for each task and the order in which you will do them (dependency matrix of what tasks need to be completed before what other tasks, etc.).
+    * Include general timeline for each task and the order in which you will do them (dependency matrix of what tasks need to be completed before what other tasks, etc.).
     * Other things to consider (perhaps that you foresee you may run into, but are not yet sure or need to still work out).
 * Consider the more specific research questions you are trying to answer with your project.
 * Funding: